Roschach96/achievement-viewer/README.md

 ⭐ `STEAM_API_KEY` secret → Enables automatic game info fetching
 ⭐ GitHub Actions workflow → Auto-updates game data daily ⭐ `game-info.json` files → Auto-generated, contains game names/icons/rarity
-⭐ `game-data.json` → Auto-generated, combined data file
+⭐ `game-data.json` → Auto-generated, combines all achievements data from [Steam AppID] folders

 **You can use this viewer with JUST the achievements.json files!** The workflow is optional for enhanced features.